Vadskye/Rise/docs/pure_damage_dice.md

 This makes dual wielding better at low power and comparable at high power, which seems right.
 Dual wielding is also better for normal crit-fishing, but worse for desperate exertion crit-fishing.
 Dual wielding is also top tier for inflicting debuffs, which makes sense.

-## Strike Extra Damage

-Some maneuvers want to say things like "if your attack result beats X defense, you gain extra damage".
-How balanced is that?

 ## Class Strike Ability Scaling

 Ordinary strike maneuver example, accuracy-modified: